Mina-Emad-101/Laravel-Bug-Tracker/README.md

 ### This Bug Tracking Web Application manages Bugs for different Projects.

-### I Already made this app using pure PHP but this Time I'm making it using The Laravel PHP Framework.
+### I Already made this app using pure PHP but this Time I created it using The Laravel PHP Framework.

-#### I am still working on it, as I'm using this project as a way to learn Laravel, So I'm taking it step-by-step :)

-#### feel free to take a look at the code!

-### Update: I have finished making the App!!!

-### You can take a look at it at [mina.sytes.net](https://mina.sytes.net)

 <br>